Amazon’s marketing strategy: 5 ways to win on social

 Did you know that Amazon partnered with Snapchat to create a visual search tool?
-Using their Snapchat camera, users will now be able to scan an actual object or its barcode, prompting the pop up of a detailed product card.
-With just one click, the user will be redirected to the Amazon platform to buy the scanned product.
+Using their Snapchat camera, users will now be able to scan an object or its barcode, prompting the pop up of a detailed product card.
+With one click, the user will be redirected to the Amazon platform to buy the scanned product.

-On Instagram, you can of course add a link to your story or profile to lead back to an Amazon product page.
+On Instagram, you can add a link to your story or profile to lead back to an Amazon product page.
 But the platform has taken this whole concept a step further with the introduction of its Influencer program.

 The idea is to let selected social media influencers create their own “storefront” on the Amazon platform with all their favorite or recommended products, and to give them a commission whenever someone converts from the page.
 This added incentive redirects traffic from their social media pages on Facebook, Instagram, Twitter or YouTube to the Amazon universe.

 This system is however bound to evolve in the long term with the rise of Instagram Checkout, which will force Amazon to find ways to maintain its conversion rate without leaving the social media platform.

 Action point: when do people crave new products?
 When they see them in their everyday life, either through their peers or a window display.
 Rather than trusting the consumer to eventually end up on its platform, Amazon has found a way to hijack the consumer journey by giving them the shortest path to product purchase.
 Analyze your target audience and identify the channels where it spends the most time online - how can you make their customer journey simpler?